MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportcapturelivedump.md

 ## -remarks

-A miniport can call **StorPortCaptureLiveDump** to capture a live dump file.
+When a miniport detects an issue that might require further triage, it can call **StorPortCaptureLiveDump** to capture a live dump file.

+This function must be called at PASSIVE_LEVEL.

 ## -see-also